 #4 Fillers like uh and er and um The dog is uh black.

 These kinds of disfluencies as they’re called, tend to come and go.
 So you might notice them for a few weeks.
 Then they go away and then after several weeks, they come back again.
 With my little girl, it seemed to me that the stuttering came back when she was going through a growth spurt.
 She’d grow a bit, stutter for a few weeks, and then it would go away again.
-She’s 6 and 1/2 now and it’s gone for at least a year.
+She’s 7 years and 9 months now now and it’s gone for at least two years.
+Young children are more likely to stutter on grammar words such as the, a, an, and, because, she, he, him, her and so on.
+And stuttering tends to increase as sentences get longer and more complex.

 The other thing to remember is that everybody hums and haws when they talk, to varying degrees.
 We start a sentence and then change our minds and pause and start again.
 We use those fillers like uhm and ah while we try to put our thoughts in order.
 I noticed after a while that she sounded like my husband!
 (Hope he’s not reading this!)
 So she was learning from the model she was exposed to.

-These disfluencies are often happen alongside spurts of speech and language development.
-How many people are affected by stuttering in genera;?
 About 5% of the population is thought to stutter at any one time in their lives- this is from childhood to adulthood.
 But it’s a bit of a head-wreck trying to find a definite number because studies tend to vary in how they carry out the research.
+A recent article that I read reported that by age 3, approximately 8.5% children can be diagnosed with stuttering.
 When stuttering first starts, the ratio of boys to girls tends to be equal.
 By the time they start school the ratio is 3 boys to every 1 girl.
 There’s a higher likelihood of stuttering in an identical twin if one of them stutters.
 But for non-identical or fraternal twins, the chances are the same as for anyone else.

 #1 Slowly, Slowly